 Heartwarming: The Godfather

-- Even if they relationship is strained, Vito won't take a family photo without Michael.
+- Even if their relationship is strained, Vito won't take a family photo without Michael.
 His unconditional love for his family is reinforced later when Vito is touched upon hearing that his godson Johnny Fontana has come all the way from California, it doesn't matter if he's only showing up to ask a favor.

 - Clemenza telling Michael that they were all proud of everything he did during the war, including his father.